ToontjeM/OracleMigrationUsingHCP/README.md

 # Oracle migration using EDB Postgres AI Hybrid Manager (EDB HM)

-This demo shows an example of how to migrate the Oracle 19c sample database `HRPLUS` from Oracle 19c to EDB Postgres Advanced Server using the EDB Postgres AI Hybrid Manager.
+This demo shows an example of how to migrate the Oracle 21c sample database `HR` from Oracle 21c to EDB Postgres Advanced Server using the EDB Postgres AI Hybrid Manager.

-This demo will make use of the EDB EMEA SE Hybrid Manager available on https://
+This demo will make use of the EDB EMEA SE Hybrid Manager available on https://portal-se-emea.edbhcp.com

 ## Demo prep
 > [!CAUTION]